 Working people are realising that Brexit was never in their interest and are increasingly turning against it.
 Equally exciting is that through tackling climate change we can also offer those workers stable and quality jobs in a future green economy.

-Molly Scott Cato is the Green Party MEP for the South West and Gibraltar.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Molly Scott Cato is the Green Party MEP for the South West and Gibraltar.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.